 Brushy Creek Trail

-A 2.8-mile trail.
-Good shade throughout; water access along most of the route.
+A flat 2.8-mile network.
+Good shade throughout; water access along most of the route; best in the morning or evening during summer.

 ShadeHigh shade